 You know what they say, knowledge is power.
-But I’m not here to tell you who or what’s right for YOU.
-I’m here to give you the TOOLS you need so you can make an INFORMED decision about your wedding ceremony.
-These are questions I know you need to ask, based on my years of experience as a professional wedding officiant in Maine & New England.
+These are the perfect questions to ask your wedding officiant, based on my years of experience as a professional wedding officiant in Maine & New England.

-First, let me be clear about one thing: I don’t care how you get married.
-Or who performs your wedding ceremony.
-I care that you have options, and that you feel good about your decision.
+In these questions, there aren’t necessarily “right answers.”
+I provide them because I want you to feel empowered to know more about the person performing your wedding ceremony.
+I care that you have options, and that you feel good about your officiant decision.
 I care that you feel supported, seen, and heard.
 I care that you feel relaxed, comfortable, and confident.

-Be curious and choose wisely.
-I trust your instincts!
-And my greatest hope is that you do, too.
+Be curious and choose your officiant wisely.
+Trust your instincts!

-Here are the top 13 questions to ask a professional wedding officiant before and after they’re hired
+Here are the top 13 questions to ask a wedding officiant before and after they’re hired.

 Unless you’re already legally married or planning to get legally married at the courthouse or having a separate ceremony in the church of your choice then the answer to this question should always be YES.